GPropersi/CodePath_iOS_Tip_Calculator/README.md

 - [X] Prompts user with decimal keyboard only.
 - [X] Dark Mode with varying view colors
 - [X] Error messages in the settings menu
+- [X] Locked autorotation into portrait mode only

 ## Video Walkthrough